worker109/Whipper-Snipper/README.md

 Actions are contained in a a Profile, Profiles can be either run or reverted

 Shortcuts for a profile can be created for each action (run/revert)

+## Download and Installation

+Whipper Snipper is portable and doesn't use an installer